gohilnihar07/Samsungpdtraining/README.md

 <img width="800"  alt="netlist" src="https://github.com/gohilnihar07/Samsungpdtraining/blob/32609b61099912cfe7897f3f52793314fc779b53/DAY-15/22.%20giving%20the%20command%20to%20run%20synthesis.png"> <br>
 --> Can see, synthesis is done,<br>
 <img width="800"  alt="netlist" src="https://github.com/gohilnihar07/Samsungpdtraining/blob/32609b61099912cfe7897f3f52793314fc779b53/DAY-15/23.%20synthesis%20done.png"> <br>
---> From synthesis report, we can calculate flop ratio by the use of no. of DFF and total no. of cells,<br>
+--> From the synthesis report, we can calculate the flop ratio by the use of no. of DFF and total no. of cells,<br>
 <img width="800"  alt="netlist" src="https://github.com/gohilnihar07/Samsungpdtraining/blob/32609b61099912cfe7897f3f52793314fc779b53/DAY-15/24.%20from%20synthesis%20report%20calculate%20flop%20ratio%20by%20the%20use%20of%20no.%20of%20DFF%20and%20total%20no.%20of%20cells.png"> <br>
---> Earlier it was empty but now after synthesis we can see the netlist is generated,<br>
+--> Earlier it was empty but now after synthesis, we can see the netlist is generated,<br>
 <img width="800"  alt="netlist" src="https://github.com/gohilnihar07/Samsungpdtraining/blob/32609b61099912cfe7897f3f52793314fc779b53/DAY-15/25.%20earlier%20it%20was%20empty%20but%20now%20after%20synthesis%20we%20can%20see%20the%20netlist%20is%20generated.png"> <br><br>

 - The number of d flip flops = 1613 <br>